Focus areas

 Cox Campus

-Cox Pre-K
+Cox pre-K

-The East Lake Foundation in Atlanta launched Cox Pre-K classes, hosted at Drew Charter School.
-These classes serve as demonstration sites for best in class early childhood instruction.
+The East Lake Foundation in Atlanta launched Cox pre-K classes, hosted at Drew Charter School.
+These classes serve as demonstration sites for best-in-class early childhood instruction.
 The Foundation has donated more than $7 million since 2007 to support these spaces.

 Health